Seerden/Bits/roadmap.md

 - [] Learn Docker:
     - [] Deploy project as image on Docker
         - [] Host project on DO droplet, launch from containers
+        - [] Build and launch the database, including tables, from scratch using Docker

+# Todo
+## General
+- Implement dark/solarized styles
+- Generalize styling more, import bits and pieces as needed instead of creating each class from scratch
+## Habits
+- change styling so that `Timescale` and `CompactHabit`s are better aligned and more visually connected
+- figure out a more elegant way to switch between timescales than the button we currently use
+- add date tooltips?
+## CompactHabit
+- Click to expand to ExpandedHabit modal
+    - Implement ExpandedHabit modal
+- Click name to swap to editable input
+    - Add functionality to update habit names and descriptions
+- Only display entries starting from the habit's `startDate` || `creationDate`
+    - add `habit.creationDate` field
+## HabitRangeInstance
+- fix uncontrolled <-> controlled input warning
+- fix styling to fit into HabitEntry list entries
+- add tooltip with `habitEntryDate`
+## HabitToggleInstance
+- add tooltip with `habitEntryDate`
+- improve styling
+    - add hover styles
+    - play around with default style